Resilient Distributed Estimation Through Adversary Detection: Introduction

-For fully distributed resilient algorithms, i.e., algorithms that do not depend on a centralized fusion center, prior work has focused on average consensus~\cite{ResilientConsensus, LeBlanc1, Pasqualetti1} and general function computation~\cite{Sundaram1}.
+For fully distributed resilient algorithms, i.e., algorithms that do not depend on a fusion center, prior work has focused on average consensus~\cite{ResilientConsensus, LeBlanc1, Pasqualetti1}, fault detection in control systems~\cite{DistributedFD}, and general function computation~\cite{Sundaram1}.
 In~\cite{ResilientConsensus} and~\cite{LeBlanc1}, the authors consider the average consensus problem for scalar values in the presence of misbehaving agents.
 The authors provide iterative distributed consensus algorithms in which, during each iteration, agents ignore a subset of messages received from their neighbors.
 Reference~\cite{LeBlanc1} provides necessary and sufficient conditions, based on the number of adversarial agents and the topology of the inter-agent communication network, under which non-adversarial agents achieve consensus.
 The algorithms proposed in~\cite{ResilientConsensus} and~\cite{LeBlanc1} require each agent to have only local knowledge of the network topology, i.e., each agent needs to know its own neighbors in the network but does not need to know the entire network structure.

 Reference~\cite{Pasqualetti1} provides another method of dealing with adversarial agents in distributed consensus.
 The authors of~\cite{Pasqualetti1} construct fault detection and identification (FDI) filters for distributed consensus by leveraging knowledge of the network structure and algorithm dynamics (i.e., the process by which individual agents update their estimates and exchange information with neighbors).
 Unlike the methods of~\cite{ResilientConsensus} and~\cite{LeBlanc1}, the FDI filters proposed in~\cite{Pasqualetti1} depend on agents having knowledge of the entire network structure.
-Similarly, the authors of~\cite{DistributedFD} study distributed fault detection filters for interconnected dynamical systems that also depend on agents having knowledge of the entire network structure.
-When individual agents know the network structure, reference~\cite{Sundaram1} provides algorithms to calculate arbitrary functions of the agents' initial values in the presence of adversaries.
-In general, the resilience of the algorithms presented in~\cite{ResilientConsensus, LeBlanc1, Pasqualetti1, Sundaram1, DistributedFD} to adversarial agents depends on the topology of the inter-agent communication network.
+Similarly, the authors of~\cite{DistributedFD} study distributed fault detection filters for interconnected dynamical systems (i.e., filters to detect whether or not a perturbing control signal has been applied to the system) that also depend on agents having knowledge of the entire network structure.